 B. Small, dense particles, also known as “pattern B.”

-Small, dense LDL particles (pattern B) are more harmful than the large, fluffy type (pattern A)
+Small, dense LDL particles (pattern B) are more harmful than the large, fluffy type (pattern A).
+When someone has low HDL and high triglcerides, their LDL pattern is B, which is more harmful than pattern A LDL.

 Triglycerides